WTF Is Interest?

 Because the mortgage is tied to my house’s value, my APR is low compared to, say, what a credit-card company would charge.
 If I default, the bank takes ownership of my house.
 Credit cards aren’t tied to any collateral — just your credit score.

 My mortgage is locked in, but I can ask the bank to lower — or “refinance” — my APR or change my fixed-rate loan to a lower, variable rate.
 Most variable mortgages begin as five- or seven-year fixed loans.
 After that, the APR becomes variable and is subject to the mercy of market forces.
+If you want to refinance, you can use a service like LendingTree to figure out your options.

 It’s conjoined with the ups and downs of U.S. Treasury bonds (federal government debt).
 Today, these bonds pay higher interest rates.
 This means that folks with variable mortgages will soon see bigger and bigger monthly mortgage bills.